What is the mask of pregnancy?

 The mask of pregnancy is perfectly natural and commonly affects over 50% of expectant mothers.
 Don’t let your new look cause you emotional stress.
-Good news, the mask of pregnancy is only temporary and usually disappears after giving birth or, in some cases, after you finish breast feeding.
+Good news, the mask of pregnancy is only temporary and usually disappears after giving birth or, in some cases, after you finish breastfeeding.

 I am going to go into some technical language here about how the mask of pregnancy is caused.
 If you are not one who can stomach science talk then feel free to jump on to the next section about who is most commonly affected.
 I won’t judge you.

 The technical term for the mask of pregnancy is melasma (also known as chloasma).
-Melasma is caused by a increase in estrogen levels brought on by pregnancy.
+Melasma is caused by an increase in estrogen levels brought on by pregnancy.
 This estrogen spike stimulates excess melanin production.

-Melanin is a brown pigment that provides the skin with its colour.
+Melanin is a brown pigment that provides the skin with its color.
 The darker your skin, the more melanin it contains.
 Excess production of melanin will cause it to form deposits on the skin, resulting in the visibly blotchy appearance that is named the mask of pregnancy.